-I share my weekend on call with three other local obstetricians whom I trust, Drs Andrew Zuschmann, Amani Harris and Dean Conrad.
+I do take the occasional weekend off and will arrange for another local obstetrician to look after my patients during that time.
 Each year I have provided delivery services for 95% of my patients, with the remaining 5% by these colleagues.
-I would appreciate your understanding of the need for me to maintain my emotional, social and physical well being by having some weekends off each month.
+I would appreciate your understanding of the need for me to maintain my emotional, social and physical well being by having some weekends off.

 After discharge from hospital some parents will need extra care and advice.